How to Write a Song and Produce Music: A Step-by-Step Guide

 0:00

 You then need to choose the instruments that you want to use.
-A few examples here: you may want to use a combination of percussion, strings, and brass, or you may want to focus on one particular type of instrument.
+Here are a few examples here: you may want to use a combination of percussion, strings, and brass, or you may want to focus on an instrumental solo with one particular type of instrument.

 You can also experiment with different rhythms to add more dynamics to your composition.